 What are the benefits of functional fitness training?

 Functional exercises tend to be multijoint, multimuscle exercises.
-Instead of only moving the elbows, for example, a functional exercise might involve the elbows, shoulders, spine, hips, knees and ankles.
+For example, instead of only moving the elbows, a functional exercise might involve the elbows, shoulders, spine, hips, knees and ankles.
 This type of training, properly applied, can make everyday activities easier, reduce your risk of injury and improve your quality of life.

 Functional exercise training may be especially beneficial as part of a comprehensive program for older adults to improve balance, agility and muscle strength, and reduce the risk of falls.